gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ```

-And download some packages with `yarn`:
+And download the required packages with `yarn`:

 ```sh
 yarn